danielwertheim/mynatsclient/README.md

 //OR
 await client.SubscribeAsync("subject", "subId");
 ```

+### Terminate an InProcess Subscription
+The `client.IncomingOps.Subscribe(...)` returns an `IDisposable`.
+If you dispose that, your subscription to the observable is removed.

+This will happen automatically if your subscription is causing an unhandled exception.

+**PLEASE NOTE!** The NATS subscription is still there.
+Use `client.UnSub(...)` or `client.UnSubAsync(...)` to let the server know that your client should not receive messages for a certain subject anymore.

 ### Consumer pings and stuff
 The Consumer looks at `client.Stats.LastOpReceivedAt` to see if it has taken to long time since it heard from the server.